iolevel/wpdotnet-sdk/docs/aspnetcore-wordpress.md

 *WpDotNet* is a package made primarily to be used as a part of an ASP.NET Core application.
 Its possible uses are:

-- Run WordPress on ASP.NET Core, without PHP, without having source files on server.
+- Running WordPress on ASP.NET Core, without PHP, or any source files on the server.
-- Add WordPress as frontend to an existing ASP.NET Core application.
+- Adding WordPress as a frontend to an existing ASP.NET Core application.
-- Combine WordPress and MVC or Razor views.
+- Combining WordPress and MVC or Razor views.
-- Extend WordPress with plugins in C#.
+- Extending WordPress with plugins in C#.

 ## Create and deploy an ASP.NET Core Web application with WordPress

-The following tutorial is shown on Visual Studio 2019.
+The following tutorial is shown in Visual Studio 2019.

 1. In Visual Studio, create a new *ASP.NET Core Web Application*.
-Select **File | New | Project** and search for **ASP.NET Core Web Application** template for C#.
+Select **File | New | Project** and search for the **ASP.NET Core Web Application** template for C#.

     ![New ASP.NET Core Application](img/new-aspnetcore-csharp.png)

     Continue with **Next** and **Create**.

 2. In the last step, make sure you are targeting **ASP.NET Core**, at least **3.0**.
-Other options can customized.
-For an empty web site, choose **Empty** project template as it does not have any unnecessary logic.
+Other options can be customized.
+For an empty web site, choose the **Empty** project template, as it does not have any unnecessary logic.

     ![New ASP.NET Core Application](img/new-aspnetcore-step2.png)

     Continue with **Create**.

 3. Add a package reference to **PeachPied.WordPress.AspNetCore**.
 Right click the project and select **Manage NuGet Packages...**.
-Switch to **Browse** tab, tick **Include prerelease**, and search for **PeachPied.WordPress.AspNetCore**.
+Switch to the **Browse** tab, tick **Include prerelease**, and search for **PeachPied.WordPress.AspNetCore**.

     ![Browse NuGet](img/browse-nuget-peachpied-wordpress-aspnetcore.png)